cordialgerm/foe_foundry/data/5e_canonical/hunter_shark.md

 ***Bite***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 13 (2d8+4) piercing damage.

 Smaller than a giant shark but larger and fiercer than a reef shark, a **hunter shark** haunts deep waters.
 It usually hunts alone, but multiple hunter sharks might feed in the same area.
-A fully grown hunter shark is 15 to 20 feet long.
+A fully grown hunter shark is 15 to 20 feet long.</statblock>